pydantic/pydantic/docs/migration.md

 Model(x=1)
 ```

-#### `TypeError` in a validator no longer gets converted into `ValidationError`
+#### `TypeError` is no longer converted to `ValidationError` in validators

-Previously, raising `TypeError` within a validator function wrapped that error into a `ValidationError` and,
+Previously, when raising a `TypeError` within a validator function, that error would be wrapped into a `ValidationError`
-in the case of use facing errors like in FastAPI, would display those errors to users.
-This lead to a variety of bugs,
+and, in some cases (such as with FastAPI), these errors might be displayed to end users.
+This led to a variety of
-for example calling a function with the wrong signature would produce a user-facing `ValidationError`.
+undesirable behavior — for example, calling a function with the wrong signature might produce a user-facing
+`ValidationError`.

-However, in pydantic V2, if a `TypeError` is raised in a validator it is no longer converted into a `ValidationError`:
+However, in pydantic V2, when a `TypeError` is raised in a validator it is no longer converted into a `ValidationError`:

 ```python
 import pytest